iteratec/traze/README.md

 The game protocol facilitates multiple MQTT topics with JSON payload.
 An extensive documentation of the protocol details is provided on [traze.iteratec.de](https://traze.iteratec.de).

 ## Components
 The traze project consists of multiple components.
 Each component has their own repository and lifecycle.
+You can find all traze related code under the [traze topic](https://github.com/topics/traze) on github.
+Some important examples are:

 ### Core